At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in materials characterisation and biomaterials.
-Emphasize any hands-on lab work and your ability to collaborate across departments.
+Tailor Your CV: Make sure your CV highlights relevant experience in materials science, bioengineering, or tissue engineering.
+Emphasise any hands-on lab work and specific projects that relate to biomaterials characterisation.

 How to prepare for a job interview at SAVA